Linkage Projects

 5. Upload National Interest Test Statement (NIT) to RMS

-RIC will then provide a copy of the uploaded NIT Statement to your Faculty who will then review and approve your statement.
+RIC will then provide a copy of the uploaded NIT Statement to your Faculty, who will then review and approve your statement.
 Once your Faculty has approved your Statement, please update RMS with any applicable changes prior to the final submission deadline.

-Note: Each Faculty has its own process for administering the review and approval of Statements.
+Each Faculty has its own process for administering the review and approval of Statements.
 Any questions about this process should be directed to your Faculty Research Office.

 6. Submit 'Review ready' application to RIC